THOUGH I WAS BLIND, NOW I SEE (Part 1)

 “We know that God spoke to Moses; as for this fellow, we do not know where He is from.”
 (John 9:29 NKJV).

 They were truly a bunch of spiritually blind men!

-Beloved, the Mosaic Law was given to open your eyes to your utter depravity, bankruptcy, or sinfulness, so that you may cry: “O wretched man that I am!
+Beloved, the Mosaic Law was given to open your eyes to your utter depravity, bankruptcy, or sinfulness, so that you may cry out to God, saying, “O wretched man that I am!
 Who will deliver me from this body of death?”
 (Rom.
 7:24 NKJV).

 The Mosaic Law was intended to expose your inherent but hidden weaknesses, deficiencies or inadequacies, so that you may humbly turn to and wholly trust in the Saviour, the Lord Jesus Christ (Rom.
 3:19).

 Paul reveals, “Wherefore the law was our schoolmaster to bring us unto Christ, that we might be justified by faith.”
 (Gal.
 3:24 KJV).

 Regrettably, after the Lord Jesus Christ has come as the Saviour into the world, many religious people today, like the Pharisees of old, are still religiously observing and keeping the Old Testament laws as a means of obtaining God’s love, acceptance, salvation, favour or blessings.

 These are spiritually blind people today!

 Anyone who is still seeking, striving or struggling to please, impress or compel God, or to earn, deserve or merit God’s love, acceptance, salvation, favour or blessings by his good or religious works, performance, adherence to some religious rules, or self-righteousness is totally spiritually blind and ignorant.